matwerber1/aws-data-transfer-cost/README.md

 **If you have a public EC2 instance** that communicates with Amazon S3 over the public internet (via an Internet Gateway), then that EC2 instance must either have a public IP or a public Elastic IP address.
 [Data transferred on these public addresses is charged at $0.01 / GB](https://aws.amazon.com/ec2/pricing/on-demand/).
 Like the NAT Gateway charges, you can eliminate this charge by using an S3 PrivateLink Gateway / VPC Endpoint.

+**If your EC2 communicates with Amazon S3 through a VPC Peering, Direct Connect, Transit Gateway, or AWS VPN connection**, then additional charges apply because each of these services has its own charge.
+For example, if you have an EC2 in VPC A, and VPC A's route tables are configured to route all requests through VPC B (perhaps for centralized traffic monitoring), you would also pay for the VPC Peering data transfer charge between VPC A and B.